JonathanWoollett-Light/cogent/README.md

 A basic neural network in Rust.
 =======

+An implementation of a stochastic gradient descent neural network.

-This is extremely basic, I am extremely nooby, pls be kind.
+I am nooby, pls be kind.